denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^12]: The Australian Donald Murray improved on the Baudot system to minimize the amount of holes needing to be punched, allotting fewer perforations to common English letters.
-See ^Murray, “Setting Type,” 567.
+See Murray, “Setting Type,” 567.

 [^13]: Twenty-eight measures indicate the numerical “figure space” and twenty-six indicate double quotes, which share the encoding length with the